LaunchCode-Education-Archived/csharp-web-development/src/chapters/auth/studio.rst

          To create a new user with permissions, refresh your memory in :ref:`setup-orm-database`.

+   #.
+Before getting started with setting up Identity, run a new migration to make sure that all of the database info is correct.

 .. admonition:: Note

       We've greatly reduced the functionality of the app so you can focus